Haim Hefer: Music career

 He wrote for dozens of composers, including Sasha Argov, Moshe Wilensky and Dubi Seltzer.
 Artists who performed his songs include Arik Lavie, Yehoram Gaon, Shoshana Damari and Yafa Yarkoni, as well as The High Windows and most Israeli military bands.
-He wrote lyrics for musicals, including Kazablan and I Like Mike.
-Many of his songs, such as "Hafinjan" (The Billy Kettle), "Hayu Zmanim" (In Those Days), "The Red Rock" (HaSela haAdom) and "Hamilkhama Ha'achrona" (The Last War) are considered Israeli classics.
+He wrote lyrics for musicals, including Kazablan and I Like Mike (made into the film with the same name).
+Many of his songs, such as "Yatzanu at", "HaFinjan" (The Finjan), "Hayu Zmanim" (In Those Days), "The Red Rock" (HaSela haAdom) and "Hamilkhama Ha'achrona" (The Last War) are considered Israeli classics.
 He also published several collections of his verses.
 Shortly before the 1948 war, he wrote a song titled "Between the Borders", about immigration.
 It included the words "We are here, a defensive shield".
 In 2002, the Israel Defense Forces (IDF) launched an operation in the West Bank and named it Operation Defensive Shield.

 Controversy

 In 2002, Hefer described Moroccan Jewish culture as inferior to that of the Polish Jews.
 He called Aviv Geffen a phony and criticized Yaffa Yarkoni for badmouthing the IDF.
 His remarks were condemned as racist and criticized by then President of Israel, Moshe Katsav, members of the Moroccan community, and representatives of the Shas Party, as well as Mizrahi musicians such as Margalit Tzan'ani.
 Hefer made a public apology and wrote a song for singer Zehava Ben.